ronmurphy/TheLongNights/docs/COMPANION_TUTORIAL_INTEGRATION.md

 import { CompanionTutorialSystem } from './ui/CompanionTutorialSystem.js';

 // In your App.js initialization (where you create voxelApp)
-// AFTER VoxelWorld is created: window.voxelApp = app;
+// AFTER The Long Nights is created: window.voxelApp = app;

 // NEW: Initialize companion tutorial system